 Open market claims are settled by the claims management team.
 The claims department has produced claims handling guidelines which reflect Lloyd's minimum standards.

-Claims development tables shown on an underwriting year basis are set out below and the key assumptions underlying liability estimates are set out in the Key Assumptions section.
+Claims development tables are shown on an underwriting year basis on page 34, and the key assumptions underlying liability estimates are set out under Key Assumptions on page 38.